vztot/husenko-eco-bike-test-task/README.md

 ## Project purpose

 This project is my solution of an [EcoBike](doc/TASK.md) test task.
-It implements typical functions of a CRUD application (except for delete).
-After reading of a text file program records data into my simple implementation of a binary tree data structure that was made in education and binary search purposes.
-After this user can view, add and save new bikes using console interface.
+It implements some typical functions of a CRUD application.
+After reading a text file program records data into H2 sql in-memory db using Hibernate.
+After this user can view, add and save new bikes using JPA.
 Also, project has dao, service and view layers, IoC (implemented by the custom injector), unit tests, travis and sonar qube code testing tools.
-Also, in practice I prefer use lombok but in these project equals, getters and setters implemented manually.
+Also, in practice I prefer use lombok but in these project equals, hashcode, getters and setters
+    implemented manually.

 ## Project structure

 * Java 11
 * Maven
 * Log4j
+* H2 (in memory database)
+* Hibernate
 * Maven Checkstyle Plugin
 * JUnit
 * Travis CI